cds-snc/notification-manifests/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have verified that any affected pods were restarted successfully
 - [ ] I have verified that I can still log into [Notify production](https://notification.canada.ca)
 - [ ] I have verified that the smoke tests still pass on production
+- [ ] I have communicated the release in the #notify Slack channel.